cocktails made with licor beirão

 It’s popular among the Portuguese, too.

 Look on the shelves in any pasteleria, restaurant or bar in central Portugal and you’ll spot a bottle.
-I’ve also noticed Licor Beirão stalls cropping up at events around the country such as the honey and chestnut festival in Lousã and the mushroom festival in Alcaide.
+I’ve also noticed Licor Beirão stalls cropping up at festivals and events around the country.

 The drink has been around for over 150 years so to attract the younger crowd and prevent it from becoming just something your granny drinks, the company invented the ‘Caipirão‘.
 A twist on the Brazilian cocktail, caipirinha, simply mix Beirão with crushed ice and lime instead of rum.
 Personally, I like mine straight, on the rocks.
 If you prefer to fiddle with your drinks, there are more cocktail ideas on the website.